Updated: July 7, 2026

 The butter cow name game comes back!

 In 2014, the fair brought back the naming contest for the infamous butter cow sculpture after 15 years.
 The naming contest goes back to the 1980s, but the butter cow itself dates back to 1903.
-Other sculptures started making an appearance in the 1960s, but they change each year, and there’s always a big reveal right before the fair starts.
+Other butter sculptures joined the cow over the years, and they change each fair, with a big reveal right before opening day.
 Ohio Magazine explored the history of the beloved butter cow in the most Ohio profile ever.

 A view of the SkyGlider in 2010 as the evening sets in over the fairgrounds.